rcaborges/variational-fairness/README.md

 # fairness-aware variational autoencoder

-Neural collaborative filtering(NCF), is a deep learning based framework for making recommendations.
-The key idea is to learn the user-item interaction using neural networks.
-Check the follwing paper for details about NCF.
+Variational autoencoders for collaborative filtering, is a deep learning based framework for making recommendations.

-> He, Xiangnan, et al. "Neural collaborative filtering."
-Proceedings of the 26th International Conference on World Wide Web.
-International World Wide Web Conferences Steering Committee, 2017.
+>  "Variational autoencoders for collaborative filtering" by Dawen Liang, Rahul G. Krishnan, Matthew D. Hoffman, and Tony Jebara, in The Web Conference (aka WWW) 2018.

-The authors of NCF actually published [a nice implementation](https://github.com/hexiangnan/neural_collaborative_filtering) written in tensorflow(keras).
-This repo instead provides my implementation written in **pytorch**.
-I hope it would be helpful to pytorch fans.
-Have fun playing with it !
+The authors published [a nice implementation](https://github.com/dawenl/vae_cf) written in tensorflow.
 Fairness aware variational autoencoder for collaborative filtering

 - the req.txt file contains all the information about building the environment.
 I normally use conda to do this